followmejoy/resnet50-and-drn50-with-Pytorch/README.md

   * Note: We currently only support Python 3+.

 ## Datasets
-You can use direct links to download the dataset.
-The data is stored in the same format as the original MNIST data.
+The dataset is downloaded from the links below, which is stored in the same format as the original MNIST data.

 | name                                   |  content |  examples | link |
 | :--------------------------------------- | :------: |:-------:| :-----------------------: |